Republic of Kiribati

-There are no specific film incentives in Kiribati, although the government are particularly keen to highlight the climate crisis, and therefore documentary makers will receive a very positive reception.
+There are no specific film incentives in Kiribati, although the government is particularly keen to highlight the climate crisis, and therefore documentary makers will receive a very positive reception.

 ACCOMADATION & TRANSPORTION FOR FILMMAKERS:

-Due to World War II history hunters and the abundant fishing in Kiribati, there are accommodations to suit all budgets; 3-star accommodation is available for around $100/night, and we can negotiate discounts for larger groups.
+Due to World War II history hunters, and the abundant fishing in Kiribati there are accommodations to suit all budgets, with 3-star accommodation available for around $100/night.
+For larger groups, we can negotiate group rates.

-Hiring of cars, drivers, and minibuses is easily arranged by Pioneer Media.
+Hiring of cars, drivers, and minibusses is easily arranged by Pioneer Media.

 VISAS & TRAVEL ADVISORY FOR FILMMAKERS:

 Kiribati is visa-free for most western countries, as well as for fellow Pacific Island nations.
 In Kiribati, we are able to help arrange film-specific visas when and if required.